Oily Skin Problems? Here's an Effective Routine Using Budget-Friendly Products

 How to Show Your Oily Skin Some Love

 Contrary to popular belief, drying out oily skin with harsh soaps and astringents is actually counterintuitive.
 Stripping your skin of its natural oils signals your glands to produce more oil.
 Instead of aggressive treatments, what all skin needs is some TLC.
 Oily skin, in particular, requires a regular skincare regimen not only to keep oil at bay, but cleanse pores and prevent blemishes, as well.
-This skincare routine will keep oil at bay, with effective products that are also friendly on the budget.
+This skincare routine will keep oil at bay, with that are also friendly on the budget.

 Pay more attention to your cleansing routine.

-Use an oil-based cleanser like POND’S Cleansing Balm, a balm-to-oil formula that removes makeup and impurities without drying the skin.
+If you're using POND's, skin care for oily skin can start with an oil-based cleanser like POND’S Cleansing Balm, a balm-to-oil formula that removes makeup and impurities without drying the skin.
 Follow it up with POND'S Pure Detox Facial Foam, which is specially formulated to control oil with activated charcoal and Japanese green tea.

 Choose a toner that is exfoliating but non-drying.

 In oily skin, pores can get congested with sebum and dead skin.
 Make sure you aid your skin’s natural exfoliation process with a toner that helps with cleansing and cellular turnover.
 Choose a toner with beta-hydroxy acids (BHAs), which unclog the pores and get rid of excess oil.
 They are also effective at addressing acne.